Azure/azurestack-powershell/src/Azs.Commerce.Admin/docs/Get-AzsSubscriberUsage.md

 ```

 ### -SubscriptionId
-Subscription credentials which uniquely identify Microsoft Azure subscription.The subscription ID forms part of the URI for every service call.
+Subscription credentials which uniquely identify Microsoft Azure subscription.
+The subscription ID forms part of the URI for every service call.

 ```yaml
 Type: System.String[]